abarrak/abarrak.github.io/_i18n/en/_posts/2025-04-07-testing-active-record-integration-in-libs.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When I was writing [the expiry calculator](https://github.com/abarrak/expiry_calculator) gem (extracted from a license management system), the library's main logic has some sort of integration with **ActiveRecord**, and I needed to verify that the easy way.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mocking the built-in active record connection pool and tables mapping showed to be cumbersome and may not not ideally allow me to validate the intended behaviour.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mocking the built-in active record connection pool and tables mapping showed to be cumbersome and may not ideally allow to validate the intended behaviour.
 Luckily, I found pieces in SO and Github to do the unit testing in few simple steps, with on the fly db (Sqlite).
 I have put it together in the following guide, polished for **Rspec** with ad-hoc migration methods.

 <!-- post-excerpt -->